rizkiarm/grid-universe/docs/guides/extending_the_system.md

 Determinism

-- Any randomness within new systems or MoveFns should be seeded by (state.seed, state.turn), e.g.:
+- Any randomness within new systems or `MoveFn`s should be seeded by `(state.seed, state.turn)`, e.g.:

 ```python
 import random